MattTurnure/Viewport/README.md

 Viewport
 ========

-Use JavaScript to detect CSS variables on resize
+Use JavaScript to detect CSS variables on resize.